 An overview of resources on genealogy and techniques for providing library service to genealogists.
-The course allows students to acquire practical knowledge of genealogical materials and to explore topics related to genealogy.
+The course allows students to acquire practical knowledge of genealogical materials and to explore related topics for providing library service to genealogists.

 Learning Outcomes:

 Students will: